I love staying fit and cooking tasty and healthy meals. I don't use artificial colors or preservatives.

 Mango rasayana is healthier and tastier than a classic mango smoothie.
 Unlike a smoothie that might be made with milk and sugar, rasayana is made with coconut milk and jaggery.
 You can see this by looking at the ingredients.

 Four glasses of mango rasayana

 - 2 bowls mango pulp, use varieties of mangoes for best results

 - 4 cardamom, finely crushed

 - 2 pinches salt, to taste

-- Grind grated coconut in a mixer/blender, adding some water.
-Strain it.
-This is coconut milk.
-Add it to the bowl.
+- Grind some grated coconut in a blender, adding some water.

-- Add jaggery powder and salt.
-Mix well.
-Bring it to drinking consistency, by adding more coconut milk or water.
+- Bring the mixture to a drinkable consistency by adding more coconut milk or water.

-- Yummy mango rasayana is ready to drink.
+- Your delicious mango rasayana is ready!
 Pour it into glasses and serve cold.
-Enjoy the taste!!

-- Adding salt is just for taste.
-Add only a small quantity of salt.
+- The salt is just for taste, so only add a little bit!

-- The quantity of jaggery powder usage in the recipe depends on the sweetness of the mangoes.
+- The quantity of jaggery powder used in the recipe depends on the sweetness of the mangoes.
 If mangoes are sweet, use less jaggery, and vice versa.

 - Use sweet-variety mangoes with one or two sour-variety mangoes, to get a tangy taste.